 Liver stones are stones produced in the liver.
 The compositions of liver stones are the same as gallstones.
 They too can be either a cholesterol stone or a pigment stone.
 There can be a mix of cholesterol and pigment stones also in the liver.
 They are more so found in the intrahepatic biliary ducts.
-These liver stones are medically referred as intrahepatic calculi or simply intrahepatic stones.
+These liver stones are medically referred to as intrahepatic calculi or simply intrahepatic stones.

 How are liver stones produced?

 It is the same mechanism as gallstones only.
 When bile within the liver is more concentrated, it solidifies or hardens to form small stones within the liver.
 A buildup of bile within the liver is required for the stones to happen.
-But technically speaking bile in the liver is at least 10 times less concentrated than the bile in gallbladder.
+But technically speaking bile in the liver is at least 10 times less concentrated than the bile in the gallbladder.
 That is exactly why liver stone formation is an extremely rare event.

-One of the theories holds that gallstones are formed in the liver and they as a matter of fact descend down into the gallbladder.
-The formation of liver stones though rare is more prevalent in the East Asian population of China, Taiwan, Japan, North and South Korea.
+One of the theories holds that gallstones are formed in the liver and they, as a matter of fact, descend down into the gallbladder.
+The formation of liver stones though rare is more prevalent in the East Asian population of China, Taiwan, Japan, North, and South Korea.

 Why are liver stones more dangerous than gallstones?

 - Liver stones readily lodge themselves within the complex network of ducts in the liver that carry the bile.
 Pressure can build within the complex biliary tree.

 - When the stones get stuck in one of these ducts the chances of inflammation of the duct is high.

 - As a result, is an increased risk of liver abscesses or worst case of failure of the liver can occur.